solutious/solutious.github.com/blog/_posts/2012-11-12-installing-rethinkdb-ubuntu.md

 * Only runs on x86_64 Linux
 * Depends on [kernel 2.6.37](https://github.com/rethinkdb/rethinkdb/issues/6#issuecomment-10263097) or greater
 * No RPM ([soon](https://twitter.com/rethinkdb/status/267785958278176769))
-* Possible issue with <strike>ext4 with journaling and/or</strike> encrypted partitions (still investigating)
+* <strike>Possible issue with ext4 with journaling and/or encrypted partitions</strike> (update from Slava below)
-* Some compilation issues on Debian/CentOS (ditto)
+* <strike>Some compilation issues on Debian/CentOS</strike> (working on a Debian post now)

 **Update (Nov 12 @ 16:50 PST): Success with ext2 and ext3/ext4 with journaling enabled.**

+**Update (Nov 13): Comment from Slava (below):**

+* ***We'll be providing binaries for most platforms and even old kernels, though it will take a bit of time to work out.
+The portability team here is working around the clock to make it happen.***

+* ***Rethink doesn't work on encrypted file systems because they don't support direct io.
+It makes sense in production, but it'd be nice to have a backup mode for trying in dev.
+See [issue #47](https://github.com/rethinkdb/rethinkdb/issues/47).***

-So make sure you're running the 64-bit of version Ubuntu with a non-encrypted ext2, ext3 or ext4 partition and that the kernel version is greater than 2.6.37.
+So make sure you're running the 64-bit of version Ubuntu with a non-encrypted ext2, ext3 or ext4 partition and that the kernel version is 2.6.37 or greater.
 Then:

     $ sudo apt-get install software-properties-common  # installs add-apt-repository
     $ sudo add-apt-repository ppa:rethinkdb/ppa
     $ sudo apt-get update
     $ sudo apt-get install rethinkdb

+Things are changing almost hourly so be sure to check their [community page](http://www.rethinkdb.com/community/) and [follow RethinkDB on Twitter](https://twitter.com/rethinkdb) for the latest info.

 #### Checking whether journaling is enabled ####

 Look for the `has_journal` option in the following output: